mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 As an example, I'll share a bug we encountered during final testing.

-Usually, when you plug a device into your network, it requests whatever IP address the router assigns it.
+Usually, when you plug a device into your network, it accepts whatever local IP address the router assigns.
 But some users want their devices to request a fixed, predictable IP address, so we added support to that in TinyPilot's web interface.

 Here's what the feature looked like during our pre-release testing: